FAQs

 It is not always necessary to attend our offices and have a meeting.
 We understand that time constraints affect businesses and that a telephone conversation is sometimes more convenient for clients.
 Alternatively, we are happy to meet with clients even if they only have a few queries.
 We will always be flexible in order to meet your business needs.

-There are a few types of orders in which the court can make in relation to children.
-The first is a child arrangements order, where the court will make a decision on who the children live with and how much contact they spend with a parent.
-The second is a prohibited steps order.
-The court will prohibit a parent or stop them from doing a certain thing or action.
-The third is a specifics issue order and the court will make a determination on a specific issue that has been brought to their attention by either parent.
+There are three types of orders that the court can make in relation to children.
+The first is a child arrangements order, which will decide where the children live and how much time they spend with the other parent.
+The second is a prohibited steps order, which will prohibit one parent from doing a certain thing or stop them from doing something.
+The final one is a specific issue order, which will deal with a specific issue essentially that’s been brought to the court's attention.

 The question of whether or not a pre-nuptial agreement is binding in the UK is an interesting one.
 As a position of common law is that pre-nuptial agreements would be an important indicator to the court of the intention of the parties at the time they entered into their relationship.
 In particular, in relation to assets which were pre-acquired before the marriage.
 They do not however oust the jurisdiction of the court, and the court still has the ability to meet the needs of the parties.
 If the pre-nuptial agreement is carefully drafted, and makes prevision for review of change of circumstances.
 The most obvious one being if the parties have a child.
 Then there is every likelihood that in fact, the court will hold both parties to the agreement.
 Providing they've both had legal advice at the time the agreement was entered into, and given proper disclosure of their financial position at that time.